eve123456/eve123456.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in the department of Industrial and Enterprise Systems Engineering (ISE) of University of Illinois at Urbana-Champaign, fortunately advised by Prof. Bo Li.
+Hi, I'm a second-year PhD student in the department of Industrial and Enterprise Systems Engineering (ISE) of University of Illinois at Urbana-Champaign, fortunately advised by Prof. Bo Li.

 My current research interest focuses on Applied Machine Learning.